21 March 2018

 The New Zealand ex-gratia Disaster Recovery Allowance provides short-term income support to eligible New Zealand citizens residing in Australia who hold a “non-protected” Special Category (subclass 444) visa who have experienced a loss of income as a direct result of a major disaster.

-For further information regarding DRP and eligibility requirements, please visit the Department of Human Services website.
+For further information regarding Disaster Recovery Payments and eligibility requirements, please visit the Services Australia website.

 Have a question?

 Find out more about Disaster Recovery Payments.

 Look up emergency and disaster assistance information for your state.

 Call the Australian Government disaster recovery assistance hotline: 180 22 66 or email firstname.lastname@example.org